mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : Expectiations of the QUIC transport set by RoQ out-of-band signalling were not met by the QUIC connection.

-# API Considerations {#api-considerations}
+# RoQ-QUIC and RoQ-RTP API Considerations {#api-considerations}

-The mapping described in the previous sections poses some interface requirements for the QUIC implementation.
-Although RoQ works without these requirements, some optimizations regarding rate adaptation and RTCP mapping require certain functionalities to be exposed to the application.
+The mapping described in the previous sections relies on the QUIC implementation passing some information to the RoQ implementation.
+Although RoQ will function without this information, some optimizations regarding rate adaptation and RTCP mapping require certain functionalities to be exposed to the application.